-KS2 Uniform Warm Weather (first half of Autumn term and summer term only) KS2 Uniform Cold Weather (From Autumn 2 - Summer Term) Red and white check summer dress or culottes Dark grey trousers or shorts, skirt, pinafore dress White polo shirt: No tie White shirt or blouse with a school tie White polo with a school tie, may be worn in this transition period.
-Knitted burgundy school v-neck sweater or cardigan although sweatshirt style may still be worn as they are phased out Knitted burgundy school v-neck sweater or cardigan although sweatshirt style may still be worn as they are phased out Grey or white socks Grey or white socks, grey or white tights Black school shoes (not trainers, sandals or ballerina pumps) Black school shoes (not trainers or ballerina pumps) PE kit: Indoor PE Kit Grey school t-shirt with Burgundy shorts and black trainers.
-Children may wear their grey tracksuit (no hood/zip) or the school dark grey fleece during the rest of the school day PE kit: Indoor PE Kit Grey school t-shirt with Burgundy shorts and black trainers.
-Children may wear their grey tracksuit (no hood/zip) or the school dark grey fleece during the rest of the school day Outdoor PE Kit Grey school t-shirt with their grey tracksuit (no hood/zip) and black trainers.
+KS2 Uniform Warm Weather (Autumn 1 and Summer term only) KS2 Uniform Cold Weather (Autumn 2 and Summer term) Red and white check summer dress or culottes Dark grey trousers or shorts, skirt, pinafore dress White polo shirt: No tie White shirt or blouse with a school tie Knitted burgundy school v-neck sweater or cardigan Knitted burgundy school v-neck sweater or cardigan Grey or white socks Grey or white socks, grey or white tights Black school shoes (not trainers, sandals or ballerina pumps) Black school shoes (not trainers or ballerina pumps)

+PE kit: PE kit: Indoor PE Kit Indoor PE Kit Grey school t-shirt with Burgundy shorts and black trainers.
+During the rest of the school day, they may wear grey tracksuit (no hood/zip) or a maroon sweatshirt or the school grey fleece.
+Grey school t-shirt with Burgundy shorts and black trainers.
+During the rest of the school day, they may wear grey tracksuit (no hood/zip) or a maroon sweatshirt or the school grey fleece.
+Outdoor PE Kit Grey school t-shirt with their grey tracksuit (no hood/zip) and black trainers.
 Outdoor PE Kit Grey school t-shirt with their grey tracksuit (no hood/zip) and black trainers.
 Any jewellery must be removed by the child for PE and hair should be tied up.
 Any jewellery must be removed by the child for PE and hair should be tied up.